shuyiyyu/shuyiyyu.github.io/index.md

 ## Education

-- PhD candidate in Political Science, 2021 - present, University of Chicago
+- PhD Candidate in Political Science, 2021 - present, University of Chicago
 - MA in Social Sciences, 2019 - 2021, University of Chicago

 ## Presentations